Jethet/wiki-hh/CSS/generalCSS.md

 BORDER RADIUS: creates rounded corners to elements; the higher the number, the bigger the curve.

-BACKGROUND IMAGES: add to 'body': 'background: url(path-to-image)' Use more background images by adding more urls after each other.
-Set properties for background images: 'background-size: first_image_size, second- image-size' etc.
-'no repeat' must be added, otherwise the image repeats itself to fill the container.
-'background-attachment: fixed, fixed' will keep the background from changing when
-scrolling: it remains in view.

 With EM (em = ephemeral unit) used for font-size, the font is kept relative to the default font size.
 This means 0.5 em is 50% of the size that would apply as